This recipe comes together in just a few minutes. Slice the biscuits, put the whipping cream and strawberries down, and you have a wonderful dessert.

 • Mix until combined: Mix the ingredients until just combined and place them on a lightly floured surface.

-• Roll out and flatten: Roll out the dough into a rectangle the best that you can (it doesn’t have to be perfect) and then fold it three ways and roll it out again.
-Repeat the folding technique again.
+• Roll out and flatten: Roll out the dough into a rectangle the best that you can (it doesn’t have to be perfect), and then fold it three ways and roll it out again.
+Repeat the folding technique.
 This will help create layers of flakiness.

-• Cut into circles: using a 2.75-inch or 3-inch biscuit cutter press down into the dough and re-roll any scraps until having 10-12 biscuits.
+• Cut into circles: using a 2.75-inch or 3-inch biscuit cutter, press down into the dough and re-roll any scraps until you have 10–12 biscuits.

 • Brush Tops: Brush the tops of the biscuits with cream or buttermilk and lightly dust them with sugar.